toddmacintyre/VTAK/PRESS-RELEASE.md

 - type a phrase or sentence and receive the same analysis for text that you want to "test drive"

-- click on any previously run search and bring that analysis back to the screen
+- click on any previously-run search and bring that analysis back to the screen

 - view the Twitter profile picture and read the profile details for any search you run